Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 They have been tested and validate on a Mac M2.

-- Setting up the sqlite3 database - (Assumes sqlite3 is already installed as is the case on a Mac.)
+- (REQUIRED) - Setting up the sqlite3 database - (Assumes sqlite3 is already installed as is the case on a Mac.)
 ~~~
 <new terminal window>
 cd ./util_scripts